Hanghzou, I have never heard of that!

 When you travel in China you will be impressed by the variety of the desserts available, even if they are not as sweet as the Western sugar-bombs!
 So, we always look for alternative/ awkward ones and in Hangzhou we have been lucky enough to have one of the most delicious afternoon «modern» tea ever!
 We tried to find a central café that we had spotted on the second day and we spent half an hour wandering around!
 Well-deserved the hassle, look at the photos!

-Did I convince you to travel there?
+Not convinced yet?
 Watch the follow video before your final decision 🙂

 How to travel to Hanghzou